 Moroccan cookie recipes are various and interesting to taste.
 They often contain a lot of traditional ingredients which help you to widen your cooking experiences.

-Let’s discover maamoul – an ancient Arab dessert!
+Let’s discover maamoul – an ancient dessert from the Middle East!
 Usually, this cookie appears soft and tends to melt in your mouth.
 With each bite, you can feel its natural sweetness which comes from date paste inside.

 In some other maamoul recipes, people can replace dates with walnuts and pistachios.
 Either way, it tastes terrific.